alv128/EDSR-Attention/README.md

 # EDSR-Attention
-Experiments with EDSR models with attention modules
+Experiments on EDSR models with attention modules

 This repository contains models based on the enhanced deep residual networks for single image super-resolution \
 (EDSR), with the addition of various attention modules to improve the upscaling results.